ojwoodford/NLLSsolver.jl/README.md

 - **Add Variable Projection method** for solving bipartite problems.
 - **Implement reduced memory Variable Projection** for solving very large scale bipartite problems.
 - **Allow residuals to dynamically change the variables they depend on** to broaden the types of problems that can be optimized.
+- **Allow variable blocks to have a large and dynamically set number of parameters** to also broaden the types of problems that can be optimized.
 - **Add additional solvers**
 - **Add constraints**, such as equality and inequality constraints on variables.
 - **Improve code coverage of tests**